 "Yes, it would," I thought to myself.
 "Of course not," I reluctantly replied.

 "Have you seen Gabriel?"

-I didn't want to answer; I didn't want to betray the depth of my feelings for Gabriel to Philippe.
+I didn't want to answer fearful that it might somehow betray the depth of my feelings for Gabriel to Philippe.
 I imagined that if he knew Philippe would make it an even greater point to harm him in some way, "Papa sent me with a letter for Mr. Bergeron this afternoon but Gabriel was out looking for you horses."

 "Did he find them?"

-I almost answered yes, but bit my lip, "I don't know.
+I almost answered yes, but bit my lip realizing the answer would expose the lie I had just told, "I don't know.
 I hope so," I tried to sound optimistic.